Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 Additional Problems from Neglect

-• Potential for thousands in property damage
+• Water damage risks from pressure-related leaks, potentially thousands in property damage

-• Poorly maintained systems flag home inspections
+• Reduced home value when poorly maintained systems flag home inspections

-• Emergency replacement costs 20-50% more
+• Emergency replacement at the worst possible time, often costing 20-50% more

 Regular maintenance through simple descaling prevents all these costly consequences while ensuring reliable hot water delivery for decades.